Pietro Frua

 Pietro Frua (2 May 1913 - 28 June 1983) was one of the leading Italian coachbuilders and car designers during the 1950s and 1960s.

 Early years

 Frua was born in Turin, the centre of coachbuilding in northern Italy.
-He was the fourth son of Angela, a tailor, and Carlo Frua, an employee of Fiat.
+He was the fourth son of Angela, a seamstress, and Carlo Frua, an employee of Fiat.

 After school he was educated as a draftsman at the Scuola Allievi Fiat, where he underwent his apprenticeship.